 There are thousands of super funds in Australia and they all have different insurance arrangements and entitlements.
 Knowing and understanding precisely what your fund offers is important.

 What do I need to make a TPD claim?

 To make a successful TPD benefit claim, you usually need to show that you can’t work doing your old job, or another job taking into account your education, training and experience ever again.

 Sometimes, you also need to show that you aren’t able to be retrained into another different job.
 As we said, every fund is different with different entitlements and different requirements or thresholds to be met.

 Every fund/insurer has slightly different claim requirements.

 Generally speaking, to make a claim, you will need to complete the claim forms which the insurance company requires be completed.
 The claim forms usually include a statement which you complete, a statement that your old employer completes and one or two statements to be completed by your treating doctors.

 In most cases, if you have the support of your treating doctors, you have a good chance of successfully bringing your claim.
 If your claim is successful you are usually paid a lump sum which is additional to the amount you have saved in your super, which is called your account balance.

 How much will I get for my TPD claim?

 The cause of the illness or injury doesn’t usually matter.
-So, your illness or injury doesn’t have to be work related.
+Importantly, your illness or injury doesn’t have to be work-related.
 A TPD benefit can be payable for any illness or injury that prevents you from working.